sangrinkim/JetsonTX2/Flashing_JetPack4_3.md

     > `./setup.sh`
     > you can see "DONE" on terminal

-	14. Follow sdkmanager for flashing
+	14. sudo ./flash.sh jetson-tx2 mmcblk0p1

 	15. reboot Jetson TX2 after install